Dots per inch: Computer monitor DPI standards

 Since the 1980s, Macs have set the default display "DPI" to 72 PPI, while the Microsoft Windows operating system has used a default of 96 PPI.
 These default specifications arose out of the problems rendering standard fonts in the early display systems of the 1980s, including the IBM-based CGA, EGA, VGA and 8514 displays as well as the Macintosh displays featured in the 128K computer and its successors.
-The choice of 72 PPI by Macintosh for their displays arose from existing convention: the official 72 points per inch mirrored the 72 pixels per inch that appeared on their display screens.
+The choice of 72 PPI by Apple for their Macintosh displays arose from existing convention: the official 72 points per inch mirrored the 72 pixels per inch that appeared on their display screens.
 (Points are a physical unit of measure in typography, dating from the days of printing presses, where 1 point by the modern definition is 1/72 of the international inch (25.4 mm), which therefore makes 1 point approximately 0.0139 in or 352.8 μm).
 Thus, the 72 pixels per inch seen on the display had exactly the same physical dimensions as the 72 points per inch later seen on a printout, with 1 pt in printed text equal to 1 px on the display screen.
 As it is, the Macintosh 128K featured a screen measuring 512 pixels in width by 342 pixels in height, and this corresponded to the width of standard office paper (512 px ÷ 72 px/in ≈ 7.1 in, with a 0.7 in margin down each side when assuming 8 1/2 in × 11 in North American paper size; in the rest of the world, it is 210 mm × 297 mm – called A4.
 B5 is 176 mm × 250 mm).

 A consequence of Apple's decision was that the widely used 10-point fonts from the typewriter era had to be allotted 10 display pixels in em height, and 5 display pixels in x-height.
 This is technically described as 10 pixels per em (PPEm).
 This made 10-point fonts be rendered crudely and made them difficult to read on the display screen, particularly the lowercase characters.
 Furthermore, there was the consideration that computer screens are typically viewed (at a desk) at a distance 30% greater than printed materials, causing a mismatch between the perceived sizes seen on the computer screen and those on the printouts.

 Microsoft tried to solve both problems with a hack that has had long-term consequences for the understanding of what DPI and PPI mean.
 Microsoft began writing its software to treat the screen as though it provided a PPI characteristic that is 4/3 of what the screen actually displayed.
 Because most screens at the time provided around 72 PPI, Microsoft essentially wrote its software to assume that every screen provides 96 PPI (because 72 × 4/3 = 96).
 The short-term gain of this trickery was twofold: